UN criticizes Iran's use of death penalty against minors | DW | 24.10.2019

 The United Nations expert for monitoring human rights in Iran criticized the Tehran government for its use of the death penalty against minors.
-Two people aged under 18 were executed by the state in 2019.
+Two people aged under 18 have been executed by the state so far this year.

 Two 17-year-olds were among the 173 people executed by the state in Iran by mid-July 2019.
 In 2018 there were seven reported cases of executions of child offenders, a UN expert said on Wednesday.

-There are also currently an estimated 90 individuals on death row all under the age of 18 at the time of their alleged offences, added Javaid Rehman, in a report to the UN General Assembly (UNGA).
+There are also currently an estimated 90 individuals on death row all under the age of 18 at the time of their alleged offences, Javaid Rehman reported to the UN General Assembly (UNGA).

 Worsening economy effects minorities